-15.15 Each specification should be approved, signed and dated, and maintained by quality control, the quality assurance unit or documentation centre.
+15.15 Each specification should be approved, signed and dated, and maintained by quality control, quality assurance unit or documentation centre.
 Specifications for starting materials, intermediates, and bulk, finished products and packaging materials are referred to in sections 15.18-15.21.

-15.16 Periodic revisions of the specifications may be necessary to comply with new editions of the national pharmacopoeia or other official compendia.
+15.16 Periodic revisions of the specifications may be necessary to comply with new editions of the official pharmacopoeia